Runner Design Team

 If you would can help the design effort, please let me know.
 Members of the Team are listed here, and can be anonymous:

 - A customer who has done several marathons first suggested the Runner, and put me in touch with Paul Ronto

 - Paul Ronto is a hiking expert and Chief Marketing Officer & Director of Digital Content at RunRepeat.com ...
 Here is Paul's bio from that website (used with THANKS to RunRepeat.com): Paul loves adventure.
 Over the past 20 years, he has climbed, hiked, and ran all over the world.
 He’s summited peaks throughout the Americas, trekked through Africa, and tested his endurance in 24-hour trail races.
 He has worked in the outdoor industry as a whitewater and hunting guide, gear tester, copywriter, and outfitting specialist at places like The National Outdoor Leadership School, No Barriers USA, and Sierra Trading Post.
-He has been quoted in NYMag, NBCNews, and Business Insider to name a few. firstname.lastname@example.org
+He has been quoted in NYMag, NBCNews, and Business Insider to name a few.
+Paul has been giving his WeatherWool Anorak some serious testing since November of 2019. firstname.lastname@example.org

 - Advisor Jesse Manuta, independently of the ideas forming between the rest of us, made for himself from WeatherWool MidWeight Fabric the first Runner.
 Jesse also dyed his Runner and then completed the Grand Canyon Triple Rimmer in 21 hours ... from Rim to Rim to Rim of the American Grand Canyon ... a total distance of 50 miles (81 km) and elevation change of 20,000 feet (6100 meters)